Data and Reports

 This report includes snapshots of the most recent data regarding:

-- Percent of the population vaccinated for the current respiratory virus season
+• Percent of the population vaccinated for flu and COVID-19 during the current respiratory virus season

-- Variants (for HHS Region 7 – Kansas, Missouri, Iowa and Nebraska)
+• COVID-19 variants for HHS Region 7 – Kansas, Missouri, Iowa and Nebraska

 The report is published weekly during respiratory virus season (September to May) and will be updated every Thursday by 5 p.m.

-Reportable Infectious Disease Statistics for Johnson County, Kansas (Select Disease Data Tables, then select Johnson County to view)
+Reportable Infectious Disease Statistics for Johnson County, Kansas (Select the blue County Statistics tab, then select Johnson County in the Select Counties to View box.
+You can also sort data by disease and year.)

-If you need disease reports from previous years, please send your request to jcdhe@jocogov.org.
+If you need disease reports before the year 2020, please send your request to jcdhe@jocogov.org.

 These reports and briefs, produced by the Epidemiology Division, provide valuable insights and data that are critical to understanding and addressing the health challenges facing our community.